All Products

 Note

-To check whether the search index is used in a query, you can execute the following EXPLAIN statement: EXPLAIN SELECT * FROM search_table WHERE name='Wang' AND age > 18 AND info_city='Hangzhou' LIMIT 10;.
+To verify whether the query uses the search index, run the following EXPLAIN statement: EXPLAIN SELECT * FROM search_table WHERE name='Wang' AND age > 18 AND info_city='Hangzhou' LIMIT 10;.

 FAQ

-Why does the error "The Lindorm Search cluster address is null" occur when I create a search index?
+Why does the error “The Lindorm Search cluster address is null” appear when I create an index?

 Cause: The search index feature is not enabled.

-Solution: Enable the search index feature and then execute the statement again.
+Solution: Enable the search index feature, then run the CREATE INDEX statement again.

 How do I resolve the error “Only one search index is allowed to be created”?

-Solution: If you no longer need the existing index, you can execute the DROP INDEX statement to delete it and then create a new index.
+Solution: If you no longer need the existing index, delete it using the DROP INDEX statement, then create a new one.